Brand Infringement in the Digital Landscape

-A brand can walk the long journey of legal redressal to bring such parallel assets down, but by then much of a damage is already done to its reputation.
-Even for going legal, it needs substantial proof to seek justice.
+A brand can walk the long journey of legal redressal to bring such parallel assets down, but by then much of the damage is already done to its reputation.
+Even when going legal, it needs substantial proof to seek justice.

 Brand Infringement is not only impacting the brand reputation and image but also hitting the funnel and revenues.
 So, all the investments that every brand is putting in digital transformation automatically diminish returns.

 Additionally, the brand also becomes a medium of data and privacy breach as its imitated assets could be exploited through malware, etc., comprising user data.
 Brands with a vision and sustainability objectives always look at a wider canvas of offering the best experience rather than just a sales-driven approach.

 This experience can only be created when brands are in full control and visibility of their presence on digital as well as have a monitoring mechanism in place which alerts for instant actions to bring things on track from the deviations caused by uncontrollable variables in the equation.

 As brands transform into digital businesses, they will require to have a 24×7 eye on their presence and reputation over digital and proactively keep the brand assets aligned with the overall positioning and principles for which a brand stands for.

 That will keep the brand infringement under control and add sustainability to the reputation and image of a brand.